Why Las Fallas Are Much More Than Giant Sculptures

 In such materialistic times, the Fallas teach us a deep lesson about what is really important.
 While the rest of the world is too worried thinking about their daily problems, the Valencianos and Las Fallas (at least during these four days, before everything returns to “normal”) show us what it is to have a bigger purpose.

-Because when all the Fallas are turned to ashes and everyone goes home feeling nostalgic and even sad, on the other hand they also know that it was and it will never be about the huge wooden sculptures:
+Because when all the Fallas are turned to ashes and everyone goes home feeling nostalgic, even sad, they know on the other hand that it was and it will never be about the huge wooden sculptures:

-It’s everything about celebrating life and keeping the tradition alive.
+It’s all about celebrating life and keeping the tradition alive.